jeffrey-over/jeffrey-over.github.io/_posts/2023-08-20-Modular-email-system-with-jekyll.md

 author: Jeffrey Overmeer
 published: true
 thumbnail: "/images/modular.jpg"
-description: "Discover the ultimate guide to crafting a powerful Email Design System.
-Learn how to unify brand aesthetics, design modular components, implement responsive layouts, and more.
-Elevate your email marketing with consistency and efficiency.
-A comprehensive tutorial for marketers and designers."
+description: "Learn how to create a powerful and flexible modular email system using Jekyll.
+This comprehensive tutorial guides you through the process of building reusable email components like headers, text blocks, images, buttons, and footers.
+Discover how to structure email templates, generate emails with dynamic content, and test their rendering across different email clients.
+Whether you're a developer or a marketer, this tutorial empowers you to send beautifully crafted and consistent emails effortlessly."
 ---

 In this tutorial, we'll walk through the step-by-step process of building a modular email system using Jekyll.
 Jekyll is a static site generator commonly used for building websites, but it can also be utilized to generate emails.
 The modular system we'll build will make it easy to create reusable email components and assemble them into complete emails.